Dijana Vetturelli, Chief Executive Officer

 Whenever there's a shift in a company or society, it's happening on two levels - the tangible "level of action" and the intangible "level of perception".
 This applies to sustainability, too.
 Companies often spend a lot of energy focusing on the action part - like creating rules, going digital, and creating workshops - but don't consider the perception side.
 This includes the stereotypes, paradigms, and other beliefs that shape our reality.
 Companies invest heavily in internal communications, hoping that changes will be accepted and implemented quickly.
 However, we often find the results are not as expected.
 That's because they're missing the perception side.

-No amount of written words, internal newsletters, communication platforms, visuals, podcasts, or video messages can change someone's perception.
+No amount of written words, internal newsletters, communication platforms, visuals, podcasts, or video messages can change someone's mindset.
 Such messages without context are ultimately fruitless; if one desires a change, it's important to converse and come to a mutual understanding of the situation, as well as its implications.
 This is what qohubs encourages, and I consider it essential for sustainability in any sector.

 4. How does qohubs incorporate sustainable practices and what are some examples?

 Our product is created with a focus on our social responsibility, and its environmentally friendly credentials come from the fact it is entirely powered by renewable energy.
 Furthermore, using qohubs has a direct and positive effect on the environment.
 In big companies, traveling for training and development can take up to 60% of the employee learning & development budget.
 It's difficult to tell how much fuel is expended in traveling, but it's evident that the resulting CO2 emissions are significant.
 And this is only one side of the story - we should consider the time spent traveling as well - it means less time for value creation, resting, and spending time with family and friends.

 5. How do you collaborate with other companies and organizations to promote sustainability?